basyron/csehook/README.md

 # csehook
-A proof of concept that intercepts Google CSE API URIs to perform automated active searches in Google's Programmable Search Engine.
+A proof of concept that intercepts Google CSE client-side generated URIs in order to perform automated active searches in Google's Programmable Search Engine.